Search for Signatures of Dark Matter Annihilation in the Galactic Center with HAWC

-\emph{\textbf{Summary.---}} In this {\it Letter}, we present an indirect DM search in the GC using nearly eight years of HAWC data, probing WIMP annihilation in the 1~TeV--10~PeV mass range.
+\emph{\textbf{Summary.---}} In this {\it Letter}, we present an indirect DM search in the vicinity of the GC using nearly eight years of HAWC data, probing WIMP annihilation in the 1~TeV--10~PeV mass range.
 We masked the Galactic Plane and other known sources to mitigate gamma-ray contamination.
 The lack of a significant excess in all density profiles and channels probed allows us to place 95\% CL constraints on the velocity-weighted annihilation cross section of WIMPs.

-These results provide the first gamma-ray constraints above 100~TeV from the GC.
+These results provide the first gamma-ray constraints above 100~TeV from the vicinity of the GC.
 The strongest limits are found for the $\tau^+\tau^-$ channel assuming an Einasto profile.
 While the maximum mass of thermal freeze-out WIMPs is subject to the unitarity bound of about 130 TeV, our results are applicable to various models that predict non-thermal mechanisms of DM production in which the masses can be as high as 10$^6$ TeV~\citep{Kramer:2020sbb,PhysRevD.109.035018}.
 Although H.E.S.S. is more sensitive at lower energies, HAWC uniquely probes the multi-TeV to PeV mass range.
 Compared to IceCube and prior HAWC results, our limits improve significantly above 10~TeV.
 Systematic uncertainties remain below 30\% for all profiles and channels.
 While uncertainties related to the $J$-factor and radiative corrections to the channel spectra are not explicitly included, the differences between the assumed density profiles encompass the dominant uncertainties in the DM distribution~\citep{Cirelli:2010xx}.

 This study extends the experimental frontier of indirect DM detection to PeV-scale masses and strengthens constraints on particle annihilation in one of the most promising regions for DM concentration.
 Our results help narrow the parameter space of heavy thermal relics, while providing valuable input for both particle theory and GC astrophysics.
-Future work including analysis of data from next-generation Southern Hemisphere observatories such as the Cherenkov Telescope Array and the Southern Wide-field Gamma-Ray Observatory will further extend the reach of gamma-ray searches.

 \onecolumngrid

 \ifx \standalonesupplemental\undefined \fi

 {Supplemental Material -- S\arabic{page}} {S\arabic{equation}}